The Aga Khan Humanities Project

 This course explores the great influence of music in shaping human society and history.
 The main objective is to provide an introduction to dance and music as important disciplines within the humanities and to debate basic ideas related to aesthetics of the arts.
 Students engage with materials from different cultures and civilizations that have had links to the history and contemporary life of Central Asia.
 This course allows students to freely question existing musical forms, groups and ensembles and to challenge dominant cultural, traditional and political attitudes on musical performances, self expression and the responsibilities of musicians to society.

 In response to Central Asian government requests to revitalise teaching in the region, AKHP provides multi-year faculty development training to Central Asian university instructors using AKHP textbooks in innovative, interactive and modern teaching methods.
-Over 70 institutions across Central Asia participate in AKHP programmes, many of which enrich their own courses using AKHP’s learning materials and pedagogy.
+Eighty-seven institutions across Central Asia participate in AKHP programmes, many of which enrich their own courses using AKHP's learning materials and pedagogy.

 Humanities in English